 This CD label was founded by German composer Dietrich Eichmann in 2001.
 The label's programme embraces a very personal selection of many distinct musical styles and approaches to intense sound worlds including improvised music as well as compositions by classically trained compsosers.
 The label intends to provide the often missing link between separated disciplines and in early 2002 the catalogue comprised five recordings.

 Formed in 1974 by Harry and Hazel Miller with Sound Engineer Keith Beal, Ogun has recorded the Brotherhood of Breath (collectively and under individual musician's names) as well as other UK musicians such as Mike Osborne, John Surman, Keith Tippett, Elton Dean, Lol Coxhill, Evan Parker, John Stevens and Trevor Watts.
-Now working alongside John Jack and Cadillac Records, the CD catalogue - around 30 items at mid-2009 - comprises a mixture of re-issued material with new recordings, though a little of the excellent vinyl catalogue is still available.
+Now working alongside John Jack and Cadillac Records, the CD catalogue - around 45 items at mid-2016 - comprises a mixture of re-issued material with new recordings; little of the excellent vinyl catalogue is still available.

 Formed in 1993/4 by Bruno Johnson, Okka Disk's catalogue of around 80 CDs is built broadly around the Chicago free scene - particularly the music of Fred Anderson and Ken Vandermark - but with strong links to European free improvisation through Peter Brötzmann - particularly documenting his Octet/Tentet, Mats Gustafsson, Georg Gräwe and Evan Parker.